Independent African news, markets, culture and politics.

 NNPC oil production hits 36-year high of 355,000 bpd

-The list of high-risk institutions includes the NNPC, the Institute of Archaeology and Museum Studies, Jos, and the Federal Civil Service Commission, Abuja, among others.
-On the other hand, the top-compliant MDAs include the NUPRC, the Nigeria Deposit Insurance Commission, and the Asset Management Corporation of Nigeria.
+Among the high‑risk institutions are the NNPC, the Institute of Archaeology and Museum Studies in Jos, and the Federal Civil Service Commission in Abuja, among others.
+Conversely, the top‑compliant MDAs include the NUPRC, the Nigeria Deposit Insurance Commission, and the Asset Management Corporation of Nigeria.

-The ICPC has stated that it will continue to administer the EICS to MDAs and threatened to profile MDAs with consistently low scores of non-compliance.
-This move aims to ensure compliance with government statutes, policies, and directives to promote integrity, accountability, efficiency, and productivity in government business.
-The NNPC’s poor performance in the EICS has raised concerns about the agency’s commitment to transparency and ethical conduct, and the ICPC’s next steps will be closely watched.
+The ICPC has pledged to continue administering the EICS to all MDAs and warned that agencies consistently receiving low scores will be profiled as non‑compliant.
+This initiative aims to enforce compliance with government statutes, policies and directives, thereby promoting integrity, accountability, efficiency and productivity in government operations.
+The NNPC’s poor performance has raised concerns about its commitment to transparency and ethical conduct, and the ICPC’s forthcoming actions will be closely watched.

 Scroll to Top